Skip to content

 Breakdowns don’t always happen during business hours.
 That’s why having access to 24/7 emergency roadside assistance is so important.
 Some local providers in the Pipestone area offer mobile repairs for commercial vehicles.
 This means a mechanic can come to your location to handle a breakdown, getting you back on the road without needing a tow.
 This kind of on-the-go service is a lifesaver when you’re on a tight schedule.

-Specialized Services for Commercial Trucks
+Expert Care for Your Commercial Trucks

 For more complex jobs, you’ll want a team with deep expertise in commercial vehicles.
 While some local shops can handle a range of repairs for trucks and farming equipment, you may need a dedicated diesel truck service center for extensive engine work.
 Just a short drive away, Double K Sales & Detailing offers expert truck repair and maintains a massive parts inventory to get the job done right and quickly.
 Having access to specialized technicians and a wide selection of parts means less waiting and more time on the road.